-Drug and alcohol addiction has been a steadily increasing and rising problem over the years in the United States, now bordering on the levels of sheer epidemics.
-Recently, the Centers for Disease Control and Prevention labeled drug and alcohol addiction as being a full on epidemic the likes of which the nation has never seen before, and just in the last few years the drug and alcohol issue became the country’s number one health-related problem.
+Substance abuse has been steadily increasing over the years in the United States.
+As a result, heroin overdose prevention has become a top priority today.
+Recently, the CDC labeled drug and alcohol addiction as being an epidemic.
+In the last few years, the drug and alcohol issue became the country’s number one health-related problem.

-The biggest problem with opiates is that a tandem use and abuse of prescription pills and heroin is what is really occurring.
-There are now two different opiate drugs that can be abused, whereas before the inception of opiate prescription pain drugs there was only one, and that one wasn’t that common either.
-Now that opiate pain reliever drugs are the nation’s number one addictive drug of choice, heroin is also coming back into the fold of popularity as a result of it.
-In very big ways, heroin is back on the stage and is once again causing massive concern all across the United States.
-Some areas are affected more severely than others, one such area being Southern Michigan.
+The biggest problem with opiates is that a tandem abuse of prescription pills and heroin is occurring.
+Now that opiate pain reliever drugs are the nation’s number one addictive drug of choice, heroin is also coming back into popularity as a result.
+Heroin is back and is once again causing major problems all across the United States.
+Some areas are affected more severely than others, such as southern Michigan.

-Battle Creek, Kalamazoo, Ann Arbor, Lansing, Flint, Detroit, these are all Southern Michigan cities that have seen spikes in heroin overdoses and heroin deaths too.
-One police officer from Battle Creek had this to say about heroin overdoses and problems having to do with heroin:
+Battle Creek, Kalamazoo, Ann Arbor, Lansing, Flint, Detroit, these are all southern Michigan cities that have seen spikes in heroin overdoses and deaths.
+One police officer from Battle Creek had this to say about heroin problems:

 - “We have had eight and possibly nine overdoses since Dec.
 29,” Sgt.
 Jeff Case said.
 “We believe one of them was a death and we are investigating a second one that may be a death from a heroin overdose.”

-Bad news.
 Bad news indeed.
-So how does the family members and loved ones of potential heroin addicts in Michigan prevent an overdose from happening?
-The very same police officer hit the nail on the head in discussing how to counteract the heroin problem in Battle Creek, Michigan:
+So how do the family members and loved ones of potential heroin addicts in Michigan prevent an overdose from happening?

 - “It’s a struggle now,” he said.
 “We have an increase in heroin overdoses and we can arrest dealers and disrupt the flow for the short term, but until that desire for drugs is gone, someone will fill those shoes as a dealer.”

-This is the truth of the matter.
-Until the addiction itself is actually dealt with, the person is simply going to go on and continue to abuse heroin.
-There is really no other way of stating it, and there is no other way of addressing this problem that is at all workable.
+Until the addiction itself is actually dealt with, the person will continue to abuse heroin.
+There is really no other way of stating it, and there is no other way of addressing this problem that is workable.